 In this article:

-In the current environment, dietary center stage is often reserved for convenient, quick, and highly palatable foods that are not always the best choices to address the needs of growing children.
+In the current environment, diets are dominated by convenient, quick, and highly palatable foods that are not always the best choices to address the needs of growing children.

 Children do not have the ability yet to understand that some of the food choices they (or their caregivers) make are not in their best health interest, and they simply cannot provide food choices for themselves when they depend on their caregivers to do so.